 If your login session expires, WordPress remembers where you were.
-This allows you to log in again and continue working from where you left off …
+Log in again and continue working from where you left off …

 (Session expired notice – log in again to continue working)

-WordPress also warns you if the backup of the post you are working on is different from the version showing in the editor and gives you the opportunity to restore the autosaved backup version.
+WordPress also warns you if the backup of the post you are working on is not the same as the version showing in the content editor and gives you the opportunity to restore your saved version.

-(’The backup of this post in your browser is different from the version below.’ notice)
+(’The backup of this post in your browser is different from the version below.’ warning)